EconomyLens.com

 – Air raids –

-Israel launched some of its biggest raids since the bombardment began last Saturday, with a military academy, an underground command centre, and a missile storage facility named as targets.
-Fire and smoke billowed from Tehran’s Mehrabad International Airport after a predawn attack in which Israel said it had destroyed 16 aircraft and fighter jets used by the security forces and military.
+Israel launched some of its biggest raids since the bombardment began last Saturday, with a military academy, an underground command centre and a missile storage facility named as targets.
+Fire and smoke billowed from Tehran’s Mehrabad International Airport after a predawn attack in which Israel said it had destroyed 16 aircraft and fighter jets.
 “Today Iran will be hit very hard!”
 Trump posted on his Truth Social media platform.
 “Under serious consideration for complete destruction and certain death, because of Iran’s bad behavior, are areas and groups of people that were not considered for targeting up until this moment in time.”

-Israel has also intensified its air strikes on Lebanon, repeatedly bombing and ordering the evacuation of Beirut’s southern suburbs, where the Iran-backed militant group Hezbollah holds sway.
-With memories still fresh of Israel’s devastation of Gaza, Israeli Defence Minister Israel Katz warned Lebanese President Joseph Aoun on Saturday that his country would pay a “very heavy price” if it failed to disarm Hezbollah.
-Israeli commandos also launched an unsuccessful mission overnight to try to retrieve the remains of a navigator lost in 1986, killing 41 people in the process in the town of Nabi Sheet.
+Israel has intensified its air strikes on Lebanon, repeatedly bombing and ordering the evacuation of Beirut’s southern suburbs, where the Iran-backed militant group Hezbollah holds sway.
+Israeli Defence Minister Israel Katz warned Lebanese President Joseph Aoun on Saturday that his country would pay a “very heavy price” if it failed to disarm Hezbollah.
+Israeli commandos launched an unsuccessful mission overnight to retrieve the remains of an air force navigator lost in 1986, killing 41 people in the process in the town of Nabi Sheet.
 Lebanon’s health ministry said at least 294 people have been killed in Israeli air strikes over the last week, while Prime Minister Nawaf Salam has warned of a “humanitarian disaster.”

 – Defiance –